A general regularity theory for stable codimension 1 integral varifolds: Introduction

 The preceding result is the key to completion of the induction step for the Sheeting Theorem.
 Together with the Schoen-Simon version of the Sheeting Theorem, it enables us to prove a De-Giorgi type lemma (Lemma~\ref{excess-s}), the iterative application of which leads us to the following conclusion: Let ${\mathbf P}_{0}$ be a hyperplane with multiplicity $q,$ and suppose that $V$ is a varifold in ${\mathcal S}_{\a}$ lying weakly close to ${\mathbf P}_{0}$ in a unit cylinder over ${\mathbf P}_{0}$.
 Let $D$ be the region of ${\mathbf P}_{0}$ inside a cylinder slightly smaller than the unit cylinder.
 Then (i) there is a closed subset of $D$ over each point of which the support of $V$ consists of a single point; furthermore, at this point, $V$ has a unique multiplicity $q$ tangent hyperplane almost parallel to ${\mathbf P}_{0},$ and relative to this tangent hyperplane, the height excess of $V$ satisfies a uniform decay estimate; and (ii) over the complementary open set, $V$ corresponds to embedded graphs of $q$ ordered, analytic functions of small gradient solving the minimal surface equation.
 Facts (i), (ii) and elliptic estimates imply, by an elementary general argument (Lemma~\ref{general}), that the varifold corresponds to $q$ ordered graphs over all of $D$ and that each graph satisfies a uniform $C^{1, \b}$ estimate (Theorem~\ref{sheetingthm}) for some fixed $\b \in (0, 1),$ completing the induction step for the Sheeting Theorem.

-The final step of the argument is to show that the Minimum Distance Theorem holds whenever $\Theta \, (\|{\mathbf C}_{0}\|, 0) \in \{q + 1/2, q+1\}$.
-Since we may now assume the validity of the Sheeting Theorem for multiplicity up to and including $q,$ we have all the necessary ingredients to establish (in Theorem~\ref{no-transverse-q}) that given ${\mathbf C}_{0}$, if there is a varifold $V \in {\mathcal S}_{\a}$ weakly close to ${\mathbf C}_{0},$ then it must in the interior consist of $C^{1, \a}$ hypersurfaces-with-boundary meeting along their common boundary, directly contradicting the $\a$-Structural Hypothesis and proving the validity of the Minimum Distance Theorem, subject to the induction hypotheses, when $\Theta \, (\|{\mathbf C}_{0}\|, 0) \in \{q + 1/2, q+1\}$; our argument also establishes the Minimum Distance Theorem when $\Theta \, (\|{\mathbf C}_{0}\|, 0) \in \{3/2, 2\},$ since in this case we have, in place of the induction hypotheses, Allard's Regularity Theorem which implies the Sheeting Theorem when $q=1$.
+The final step of the argument is to complete induction for the Minimum Distance Theorem, which requires showing that the Minimum Distance Theorem holds whenever $\Theta \, (\|{\mathbf C}_{0}\|, 0) \in \{q + 1/2, q+1\},$ where ${\mathbf C}_{0}$ is a stationary cone as in the theorem.
+Since we may now assume the validity of the Sheeting Theorem for multiplicity up to and including $q,$ we have all the necessary ingredients to establish (in Theorem~\ref{no-transverse-q}) that given such ${\mathbf C}_{0}$, if there is a varifold $V \in {\mathcal S}_{\a}$ weakly close to ${\mathbf C}_{0},$ then it must in the interior be made up of $C^{1, \a}$ embedded hypersurfaces-with-boundary meeting along their common boundary; this directly contradicts the $\a$-Structural Hypothesis and proves the Minimum Distance Theorem, subject to the induction hypotheses, when $\Theta \, (\|{\mathbf C}_{0}\|, 0) \in \{q + 1/2, q+1\}.$ Our argument also establishes the Minimum Distance Theorem when $\Theta \, (\|{\mathbf C}_{0}\|, 0) \in \{3/2, 2\},$ since in this case we have, in place of the induction hypotheses, Allard's Regularity Theorem which implies the Sheeting Theorem when $q=1$.

 This completes the outline of the proof.